Your Super Snapshot

 After-tax contributions

-After-tax contributions are extra payments you can make from the money you’ve already paid tax on, like your take-home salary.
-You could also qualify for government co-contributions, depending on certain eligibility criteria such as your annual income.
+After-tax contributions are extra payments you can make from money you’ve already paid tax on, like your take-home salary.
+You could also qualify for the super co-contributions, depending on certain eligibility criteria such as your annual income.